Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 But since our health coverage system is much more of a patchwork quilt prior to age 65, people transition to Medicare from a variety of other types of coverage.
 Most are coming from employer-sponsored plans.
 Some are coming from self-purchased individual/family plans.
 (We’ve explained more about how that transition works.)
 And ever since Medicaid was expanded under the Affordable Care Act (ACA) in 2014, some have been coming from expanded Medicaid.

-Millions under expanded Medicaid will transition to Medicare
+Millions with expanded Medicaid will transition to Medicare

-There are currently almost 23 million people covered under expanded Medicaid, accounting for almost a quarter of all Medicaid enrollees nationwide.
-Under ACA rules, there are no asset limitations for Medicaid eligibility for pregnant women, children, or adults eligible due to Medicaid expansion.
+As of the end of 2023, there were about 23 million people covered under expanded Medicaid, accounting for about a quarter of all Medicaid enrollees nationwide.1 Under ACA rules, there are no asset limitations for Medicaid eligibility for pregnant women, children, or adults who are eligible due to Medicaid expansion.
 Instead, eligibility is just based on an ACA-specific version of modified adjusted gross income (MAGI), along with immigration status.

 But Medicaid expansion and the MAGI-based eligibility rules only apply to adults under the age of 65.
 After that, expanded Medicaid is no longer available.
 To be clear, Medicaid remains available after age 65 and many older adults rely on it — for example, the majority of nursing home residents in the United States have Medicaid coverage in addition to their Medicare coverage.